jwulf/joshwulf.com/content/blog/2020/02/providing-a-semantic-api.md

 Writing code that the computer can understand (and that executes correctly) is only one level of the practice of Computer Programming.
 As Martin Fowler [puts it](https://medium.com/young-coder/5-famous-programming-quotes-explained-4da607906c1):

 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.

-A _Semantic API_ is "an interface that provides information about usage of the interface" (_my definition_).
-It can be through method naming, parameter naming, JS Doc comments, TypeScript typings, or (best) all three.

 Providing a Semantic API is part of improving the [developer ergonomics](https://ngeor.com/2017/09/16/ergonomics-and-apis.html), or Dev UX, of your code.